chicojunior/chicojunior/README.md

 ### About me

-- :earth_americas: I'm from Fortaleza/Brazil, currently living in the Porto/Portugal.
+- :earth_americas: I'm from Fortaleza/Brazil, currently living in Porto/Portugal.
-- 💬 Ask me about HTML, CSS, Javascript and Angular.
+- 💬 Ask me about HTML, CSS, Javascript, and Angular.
 - 🌱 I’m currently learning React and Node.js.
-- ⚡ Fun fact: I'm always creating songtracks for everything (in my head or not).
+- ⚡ Fun fact: I'm always creating soundtracks for everything (in my head or not).

 ### Tech Stack